Boston Area Lower School Virtual Evaluation (BAVE)

 - There is no such thing as perfect; we are observing many things in asking your child to attend to these tasks.
 These exercises are designed for a wide range of applicants; students of different ages will engage differently.

 - We understand every child achieves different levels of development at different times; we do not base our decisions on any one stage or skill.
 These videos are a chance for us to “meet” your child and their approach to learning moments they may encounter at our school.

 - Trust the process!

-Taking videos of your child doing the tasks listed below will help us develop a better understanding of your child even if we are unable to meet them in person.
-For beginners/pre-k applicants, there are four areas of focus, and for kindergarten applicants there are five areas of focus.
+Taking videos of your child doing the tasks listed below will help us develop a better understanding of your child.
+For beginners/pre-k applicants, there are four areas of focus, and for kindergarten applicants, there are five areas of focus.
 You will make a separate video for each area of focus.
 Please do not send videos of your child engaged in activities that are not on this list.
 The total process will take approximately 20 minutes or less.

 - Please use a phone or tablet in landscape (horizontal) mode to make the recordings.